We (un-)COVER change makers and CONNECT people to COLLABORATE on projects that drive cultural, social, and economic impact.

 Wynton Marsalis, 9-time Grammy award winner

-We also produce interviews in video format.
+We also produce video interviews.
 The following impactmania video story went on to be featured at the United Nations: Jaipur Rugs .

 Why an impactmania interview?
 An interview is a powerful way to explain your ideas, vision, products, and services.